BY-LAWS OF NEWCOMERS OF SAN ANTONIO

 Second Vice-President(s): Plan and make all necessary arrangements for monthly luncheon meetings and programs.

 Treasurer: Receive all dues and income, pay all bills with the approval of the Board, maintain accounts, and submit to the Board a monthly report and annual proposed budget.
-The treasurer shall also be responsible to have an annual federal tax return prepared.
+Treasurer shall also be responsible to have an annual federal tax return prepared.

 Recording Secretary: Keep records of all meetings and supply a copy of minutes to the Board members.
 Be the custodian of the permanent minute records.

-A year-end report shall be presented by each outgoing Executive Officer to the current President and Recording Secretary and to the respective incoming Executive Officers.
+A year-end report (job description) shall be presented by each outgoing Executive Officer to the current President and Recording Secretary and to the respective incoming Executive Officers.

 Personal computer skills with web access are necessary for Executive Officers.